kumo829/ScalaAtLightSpeed/Readme.md

 val z: Long = y  // Does not conform
 ```

+### Classes vs Case Classes
+Case classes helps to achieve aggregation, whereas simple classes achieve encapsulation.

+An important consequence is that constructor parameters of case classes are promoted to *public* members, whereas constructor parameters of simple classes are, by default, *private*.

+When we define a case class, the compiler defines and customizes some parts of it.
+- Constructor parameters are promoted to *public*.
+- an **extractor** enables patter matching.
+- **equality** operator between instances compares the value of the case class field.
 ### Nothing and Null

 `Nothing` is a subtype of all types, also called the **bottom type**.
 There is no value that has type `Nothing`.
 A common use is to signal non-termination such as a thrown exception, program exit, or an infinite loop (i.e., it is the type of an expression which does not evaluate to a value, or a method that does not return normally).